A naive young maid was seduced, told a lie and abandoned in a pregnant state.

 His apparition dressed in his uniform has been seen listening to the piano player and has been seen strolling through the garden room.

-He helped a staff member who was closing the basement restaurant for the evening, by turning off the light which the staff member couldn’t reach without a chair.
+He once helped a staff member who was closing the basement restaurant for the evening, by turning off the light which the staff member couldn’t reach without a chair.

 The joint is jumping with paranormal activity, which the owners, staff and guests accept as part of the experience of this old building.